lorien/pyproject/README.md

 # Python Project Template for Cookiecutter

-This is cookiecutter template I use to start any python project.
+This is a template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to create a python project.

-How to use:
+Template includes basic configs to run pytest, mypy, pylint, flake8 and bandit linters.
+All tools' configurations except flake8 are stored in pyproject.toml.
+Flake8 can't use pyproject.toml yet.

+Usage:

 * Install cookiecutter: `pip install cookiecutter`
 * Run command: `cookiecutter gh:lorien/pyproject` and provide answers for questions which cookiecutter will ask you.
-Note that value of "project\_name" would be a name of directory where cookiecutter will put all new project's files.
+The value of "project\_name" will be used to create a new directory with project contents.